 The scale or rate of remuneration or the method for calculating it should be specified, along with the intervals at which it is paid.
-There is a national minimum wage of £7.05 for workers aged 21 to 24, and £7.50 for workers aged 25 and above.
-This will increase to £7.38 and £7.83 respectively in April 2018.
+There is a national minimum wage of £9.18 for workers aged 21 to 24, and £9.50 for workers aged 25 and above.

-Fringe benefits are not a legal requirement, but they are common and may include:
+Fringe benefits, other than pension, are not a legal requirement, but they are common and may include:

 - share options;